Entrepreneur, 13, gets Intel funding for low-cost Braille printer

 He also needed to convince adults to co-sign his funding and patent documents.
 Among the company officials he turned to: Braigo's president, his mom, Malini.

 Banerjee says he gets mostly As and Bs as a student at the Champion School in San Jose, California.
-Teachers have given him time off to attend events like the Intel Global Capital summit this week in Huntington Beach, California.
+Teachers have given him time off to attend events like the conference in India and the Intel Global Capital summit this week in Huntington Beach, California.
 He catches up on school work on weekends, he says.

 This is the second Intel investment connected to the Banerjee family.
 His dad, Neil, works for Kno, an education start-up that Intel bought last year.